 ‘Gosh, Dad that’s terrible’, I said.

 ‘He was there to argue Australia’s case.
 Never let it be said Doc was in in any way, shape, or form yellow’, he scoffed.
-‘He was constantly flying the Pacific in Navy planes that could be shot down at any time.
+‘He was constantly flying the Pacific in Navy planes that could be shot down at any given time.
 After he and Churchill appraised the global situation together, the British PM Churchill promised to send Australia three squadrons of Spitfires which had been successfully taking on the Luftwaffe’s fearsome Fockes.’

 ‘Nevertheless they made false and damaging statements about him.’